SitecorePowerShell/Book/remoting.md

 2. On the local desktop or server install the SPE Remoting module.
  * After downloading you may need to *unblock* the file by right-clicking the zip and unblocking.
  * Ensure that you have run `Set-ExecutionPolicy RemoteSigned` in order for the SPE Remoting module will run.
 This typically requires elevated privileges.
+3. Enable the *remoting* service through a configuration patch.
+See the [Security](/security.md) page for more details.
+4. Grant the *remoting* service user account through a configuration patch and granting acess to the appropriate role.
+See the [Security](/security.md) page for more details.

 [![SPE Remoting Module](http://img.youtube.com/vi/fGvT8eDdWrg/0.jpg)](http://www.youtube.com/watch?v=fGvT8eDdWrg "Click for a quick demo")